- Accreditation: triple-accredited Business School - AACSB, EQUIS, AMBA

-This class will introduce functions of a complex variable, define concepts such as continuity, differentiability, analyticity, line integration, singular points, etc. It'll examine some important properties of such functions, and consider some applications of them, for example conformal mappings, and the evaluation of real integrals using the Residue Theorem.
-It'll also introduce you to Fourier and Laplace transform methods for solving linear ordinary differential equations and convolution type integral equations.
+This module will introduce functions of a complex variable and define concepts like continuity, differentiability, analyticity, line integration and singular points.
+It’ll examine the important properties of such functions and consider some applications of them.
+For example, conformal mappings and the evaluation of real integrals using the Residue Theorem.
+We’ll also show you Fourier and Laplace transform methods for solving linear ordinary differential equations and convolution type integral equations.

-Here we'll introduce basic algebraic structures, with particular emphasis on those pertaining to finite dimensional linear spaces and deepen your understanding of linear mappings.
-We'll also provide an introduction to inner product spaces and bilinear forms.
+Here, we’ll present basic algebraic structures, with particular emphaisis on those relating to finite dimensional linear spaces and deepen your understanding of linear mappings.
+We’ll also describe inner product spaces and bilinear forms.

-This module will motivate the need for numerical algorithms to approximate the solution of problems that can't be solved with pen and paper.
+This module will teach you to use numerical algorithms to approximate the solution of problems that can't be solved with pen and paper.
 It'll develop your skills in performing detailed analysis of the performance of numerical methods and will continue to develop your skills in the implementation of numerical algorithms using R.

 Stochastics & Financial Econometrics

-You'll be introduced to the basic concepts of random phenomena evolving in time, from two complementary points of view: probabilistic modelling and data-driven analysis.
-Presentation of underlying ideas of simple stochastic processes, time series models, and the associated probability theory and statistical techniques will be covered.
-In addition to applications of the methods to financial and economic systems, including modelling, data analysis, and forecasting.
+You’ll learn about the basic concepts of random phenomena evolving in time, from two complementary points of view: modelling and data-driven analysis.
+We'll present the underlying ideas of simple stochastic processes, time series models, and the associated probability theory with statistical techniques.
+In addition to this, we'll cover how to apply the methods to financial and economic systems, including modelling, data analysis and forecasting.

 The Year 4 curriculum consists of 120 credits, including a compulsory project, where you'll choose between a mathematics and statistics project and a quantitative finance project provided by the Department of Mathematics and Statistics.

-In addition, you'll undertake at least 100 credits from the mathematics, statistics and finance classes which must include at least 40 credits in the appropriate finance subject, and 20 credits in each of mathematics and statistics classes.
+In addition, you'll undertake at least 100 credits from the mathematics, statistics and finance modules which must include at least 40 credits in the appropriate finance subject, and 20 credits in each of mathematics and statistics modules.

 Communicating Mathematics & Statistics

-This class provides you with experience of the skills required to undertake project work, and to communicate the findings in written and oral form using a variety of sources, such as books, journals and the internet.
+This module will provide you with experience of the skills required to undertake project work and to communicate the findings in written and oral form.
+You’ll use a variety of sources like books, journals and the internet.